Will Carrie Underwood Release New Music In 2017?

 Despite Carrie revealing earlier this year that she planned to take a break in 2017 to focus on her family, including her adorable 2-year-old son and workout partner, Isaiah, some outlets speculated that her big label move means Underwood will likely be back in the studio as soon as possible to capitalize on her new deal by releasing a new album in the coming months.

-Carrie has so far stayed mainly silent amid the news, though Taste of Country claimed that Underwood’s move to Universal likely spells new music from the country superstar as soon as possible, potentially even before the summer.
+Carrie has so far stayed mainly silent amid the news, though, Taste of Country claimed that Underwood’s move to Universal likely spells new music from the country superstar as soon as possible, potentially even before the summer.

 “It’s hard to imagine Underwood and her new record label partners at Universal Music Group (UMG) sitting out the rest of the year,” the site claimed shortly after it was announced that Carrie would now be releasing music under Universal’s country music division Capitol Records Nashville.